 Context.

-Context is everything the AI has access to when generating a response: your current message, the conversation history, any files or documents you've provided, and its system instructions.
+Every AI session has a context window — a fixed amount of space, measured in tokens, that holds everything the model can work with at once: your messages, the AI's responses, any files you've attached, and the system instructions behind the tool.
 The quality of AI output is almost entirely determined by the quality of context you give it.

 Prompt: go deeper on context +